Roblox–Schlep controversy: Legal action

-On August 15, Schlep announced that he had hired lawyers with the intention to countersue Roblox.
-Stinar Gould Grieco & Hensley, the law firm that represents Schlep, stated that Roblox's policies have enabled child predators, adding that they represent over 500 clients with similar stories of abuse.
+On August 15, 2025, Schlep announced that he had hired lawyers with the intention to countersue Roblox.
+Stinar Gould Grieco & Hensley, the law firm that represents Schlep, stated that Roblox's policies have enabled child predators, [(aka "Bad Actors")] adding that they represent over 500 clients with similar stories of abuse.
 Steven Vanderporten, one of the lawyers, stated that Roblox's decision to ban Schlep suggests their carelessness about child safety and the suppression of criticism.
 He also stated that inappropriate games on Roblox have existed for almost 20 years, and that Roblox did nothing about them and used them to make profit.
-Law by Mike, a lawyer and YouTuber with over 14 million subscribers, announced his partnership with the legal team representing Schlep on September 1 to sue Roblox.
-Schlep confirmed his legal team's partnership with the YouTuber, adding that he has not filed a lawsuit due to being focused on "raising awareness about the dangers of Roblox".
+Mike Mandell, a lawyer and creator of the YouTube channel "Law by Mike", with over 14 million subscribers, announced his partnership with the legal team representing Schlep on September 1 to sue Roblox.
+Schlep confirmed his legal team's partnership with the YouTuber, adding that he had not filed a lawsuit yet due to being focused on "raising awareness about the dangers of Roblox".

+In August 2025, Louisiana attorney general Liz Murrill sued Roblox due to an alleged lack of child safety, calling the platform a "perfect place for pedophiles"; the lawsuit was reportedly made in relation with the controversy.
+In October 2025, attorney and politician Russell Coleman announced a lawsuit against Roblox over child safety concerns.
+In his statement, Coleman mentioned Schlep, saying: "Roblox is even trying to silence those who raised these security risks.
+The famous case of one of their developers, Schlep, immediately comes to mind".